dagonaut/trophy/bellmead/trophy/campaign/players/Aram (Brad).md

 Memento: the Bezoar stone

-Debt: bought a Bezoar's stone to cover debts, that's put the family business in jepordy
+Debt: bought a Bezoar's stone to cover debts, that's put the family business in jeopardy

 Reason: benefactor is debtor...
 The Saint... forgery